 - Cilantro.
 For color and extra freshness.
 Cilantro livens it up!

 - Almonds.
 For nuttiness, crunch, and satisfying healthy fats.
-You could also swap peanuts, or try a blend of almonds and sunflower seeds.
+You could also swap peanuts (which are fabulous in Asian Cucumber Salad), or try a blend of almonds and sunflower seeds.

 - Ginger Peanut Dressing.
 It takes just minutes to stir together and makes this salad totally addictive.
 I like to make a little extra for my leftovers.